 Monsters, Inc. Ride & Go Seek

 Exclusive to Tokyo and so clever.
 You use flashlights to find and tag monsters.
-I’d ride this over Buzz any day.
+I’d ride this any day.
 I actually laughed out loud when I found Roz hiding in the corner.
 It’s super interactive and makes you feel like part of the story.

 Also, check out my guide to the best time to visit Tokyo Disneyland if you’re flexible with your travel dates.